m-housh/swift-tca-loadable/README.md

 It does provide `delete`, `editMode`, and `move` functionality for the list out of the box.

+First we will create some supporting type that we want to load / view in the list

 ```swift
 struct User: Equatable, Identifiable {
   let id: UUID = UUID()